 It’s being protective

-The reason why it does it might be because it wants to know when people are entering and leaving the house by sleeping by an entrance.
-This would be more likely if your dog becomes overly protective in your home by doing things such as barking when someone is at the door.
+The reason why your dog does it might be because it wants to know when people are entering and leaving the house by sleeping by an entrance.
+This would be more likely if your dog becomes overly protective in your home by doing things such as barking when someone is at the door or there are potential dangers.

 Things to consider